SeeLog/commando/README.md

 - `commando.executeInTerminal`: If true, execute commands in terminal.
 Otherwise, execute commands on background and show the result in output channel.
 - `commando.windowName`: The name of the output channel or terminal.
 You can use [placeholders](#Placeholders).
 - `commando.shell`: The shell to use for running commands.
 If empty, the default shell is used.
 This setting is only available when `commando.executeInTerminal` is false.
+- `commando.showInStatusBar`: If true, show the status bar item.
+Otherwise, hide the status bar item.
+Default is false.

 ### Commands Settings
 - `name`: The name of the command.
 This is used to identify the command. **This must be unique.**